paritytech/polkadot/roadmap/implementors-guide/src/runtime/router.md

 # Router Module

-The Router module is responsible for storing and dispatching Upwards and Downwards messages from and to parachains respectively.
+The Router module is responsible for storing and dispatching Upward and Downward messages from and to parachains respectively.
 It is intended to later handle the XCMP logic as well.

 For each enacted block the `queue_upward_messages` entry-point is called.